jsverse/transloco-keys-manager/README.md

 transloco-keys-manager find -a
 ```

-- `emitErrorOnExtraKeys`: Return exit code if extra keys were found by the detective (defaults to `false`)
+- `emitErrorOnExtraKeys`: Emit an error and exit the process if extra keys were found (defaults to `false`)

 ```
 transloco-keys-manager find --emit-error-on-extra-keys